prajwal1210/Stance-Detection-in-Web-and-Social-Media/README.md

 	This folder contains the codes for TAN and LSTM, the details of which are mentioned in our paper.
 The folder contains all instructions to run the code.
 - **SEN-SVM**:
 	This folder contains the codes for the SEN-SVM method, the details of which are mentioned in our paper.
 The folder contains all instructions to run the code.
+- **Bert.ipynb**:
+	This ipython notebook contains the code used for running BERT on the dataset.
+This needs to be be run on [Google Colab](https://colab.research.google.com) with TPU support.

 ## Publication